rust-lang/rfcs/text/0000-derive-bound-control.md

 struct PhantomData<T: ?Sized>;
 ```

-With the new definition in (2), the error above will not be emitted and the
+With this new definition of `PhantomData<T>`, the error above will not be
-program will be accepted.
+emitted and the example program will be accepted.

-This change is does not move us from structural matching.
+This change does not move us from structural matching.
 A `PhantomData<T>`
 can be compared with another `PhantomData<T>` by doing a `memcmp` logically.
 This is so since a zero sized type does not exist in memory and so our logical
 `memcmp` would always return `true`.
 Thus, two `PhantomData::<T>`s are